 The results were drastically different: The older participants seemed to think that doing anything "like a girl" was worth making fun of.
 And as a little boy explained, he wasn't insulting his sister — he was just insulting girls.
 The young girls, however, who hadn't yet reached puberty, thought running like a girl meant going "fast as you can," or hitting home runs.

 The ad touched on the idea of how society can shape culture's view of gender.
-Now, in her new book, Generation Wealth, Greenfield is examining global society's understanding of money and wealth.
+In her book, Generation Wealth, published in May 2018, Greenfield is examining global society's understanding of money and wealth.

 Generation Wealth is a huge book.
 It's also gold and very heavy, with a photo of a little girl sitting on a fake pony, staring directly at a camera.
 A woman watches her, wearing a sweater that says I'm A Luxury on the front.
 You can almost hear Veruca Salt from Willy Wonka and the Chocolate Factory singing "I Want It Now."
 Money has always mattered to people, but Greenfield's book seems to show that it has become one of the world's reigning virtues.